LBHackney-IT/API-Playbook/docs/infrastructure.md

 ** <u> More on Lambda APIs </u> **

-For any APIs that we have chosen Lambda as a serverless deployment option, we use Serverless as a way to provision the necessary resources
+For any APIs that we have chosen Lambda as a serverless deployment option, we use Serverless as a way to provision the necessary resources:

-Lambda functions
+- Lambda functions

-Cloud watch logs
+- CloudWatch logs

-IAM roles
+- IAM roles

-API Gateway, including usage plan and keys
+- API Gateway, including usage plan and keys

 ## Deployment per environment for APIs/apps